 Having your boat at a facility closer to your home has many advantages.
 Plus, it’s easier to depart from a storage facility, especially if it’s on the outskirts of town and/or has easy freeway access.

 Space is a consideration whether you’re in a house or apartment.
 If you live in an apartment, you probably don’t want your paddleboard taking up half your living room all the time.
 Or maybe you don’t want your fishing boat to take up half of your driveway or garage all year.

 Whatever the reason for storing your watercraft, Store Space facilities have multiple options for storing all manner of watercraft, from canoes and kayaks to jet-skis, small fishing boats, up to larger powered boats.

 Besides freeing up space at your home, confidence is an important benefit of utilizing a storage facility.
 Most properties are fully fenced.
 Gate access is restricted, requiring a PIN code.
 Video cameras watch the grounds 24/7.
 Plus, we offer extended gate access hours, 7 days a week.

 Types of Boat Storage

 The most common type of boat storage you’ll find at storage facilities is outdoor storage.
-Outdoor parking spaces are typically situated in a fenced area behind a gate requiring a secure access code.
-Depending on the facility, these are usually 10 feet wide and can be up to 35 ft. in length.
-Secure, behind-gate parking is typically the least expensive option.
+Outdoor parking spaces are typically situated in a gated and fenced area.
+Depending on the facility, these boat trailer parking spaces are usually 10 feet wide and can be up to 40 ft in length.

 Make sure to take the length of your trailer into account when arranging for storage space.
 Trailers typically add approximately 2 to 4 feet to the overall length of the boat.
 Don’t forget about your dive platform, either!